A wide range of counter-drone technologies comes of age

 THE KAMIKAZE DRONE

-Under an urgent operational need, the U.S. Army is now procuring Raytheon's small, tube-launched Coyote drone as a near-term solution to eliminate enemy unmanned aircraft.
+Under an urgent operational need, the U.S. Army is now procuring Raytheon's small, tube-launched Coyote® UAS as a near-term solution to eliminate enemy unmanned aircraft.

-For its counter-UAS mission, Coyote often needs an extra set of eyes on the battlefield.
+For its counter-UAS mission, the Coyote drone often needs an extra set of eyes on the battlefield.
 Enter Raytheon's small, precision radar, called KRFS, for Ku-band Radio Frequency System.

 “First, you’ve got to see it, but then you need to track the target(s) with high accuracy,” said Don Williams, who manages Raytheon’s Multi-Function Radio Frequency System, or MRFS, product line.
 “It’s a true multi-mission radar.”